bspatafora/civicly.us/tips.md

 permalink: /tips/
 ---

-Here are some tips for getting the most out of civicly.
+Here are 5 tips for getting the most out of civicly.

-(There’s also the [F.A.Q.][])
+For more info, including the basics, there’s also an [F.A.Q.][]

+### 1. Say hello!

+Simple, but powerful.

-### Ask questions!
+### 2. Ask a question

-civicly sends out questions and news headlines to help things along but, ultimately, what you get out of a conversation is up to you.
-Don’t hesitate to ask your partner for their take on something in the news, or their thoughts on a particular issue.
+civicly sends you a prompt at the beginning of your conversation, but this is just a starting point.
+Never hesitate to ask your partner for their thoughts on something.
+The world is a complicated place, and we can only make sense of it together.

-Make it your goal to learn one thing from every person you talk to.

-### Go for understanding
+### 3. Go for understanding

-If you find you disagree with someone, don’t immediately start trying to change their view.
-It’s essential to first try to *understand* their view (after all, you’re asking them to try to understand yours).
-Ask questions.

-Make sure you listen to what your partner is saying rather than sticking to assumptions about what they think and why.
+Civic conversation can prompt disagreement.
+This is OK!
+Disagreement is a feature of democracy, and it doesn’t have to lead to a fight.
+When it happens, make it your goal to understand what your partner thinks (not what you think they think) and *why* they think it.
+Wouldn’t you ask the same of them?

+And remember—at the end of the day, we’re all on the same team!

-### Reply on your time
+### 4. Reply on your time

-If you’re feeling overwhelmed by civicly, you’re doing it wrong!
-It’s okay not to respond to every message as soon as you receive it.
-We all have our own lives and our own schedules.
-Think of you and your conversation partner a little like pen pals—there may be a delay in getting back to each other.
-When you get a message, make a mental note to respond to it when you have a few minutes of downtime.
+civicly should never feel like a burden.
+If you can’t respond to a message right away, that’s OK!
+We all have different schedules.
+Think of your partner a little like a pen pal—there will usually be some delay in getting back to one another.

-Figure out how civicly fits into your schedule.

-### Stick with it
+### 5. Stick with it

-civicly is less about what happens in any one conversation, and more about the belief that our democracy would be strengthened if we all made a habit of having small, serendipitous civic conversations with our fellow citizens.
+civicly is less about any one conversation, and much more about the cumulative effect of all the conversations you will have over time.

-And remember: At the end of the day, we’re all on the same team.

 [F.A.Q.]: /faq